canjs/can-derive/article.md

-# Be proactive, not reactive - Identifying change faster with mutable state
+# Be proactive, not reactive - Faster apps with mutable state

 I'm going to show that observing changes on mutable state is much more efficient than comparing two immutable states